-What did your parents think of what you learned in last week's session?
+What did your parents think of what you learned?

-Who brought their fun book and diary with them?
+Who brought their book and diary with them?

-Give a sticker or stamp to children that remembered.
+Give a sticker or a stamp to children that remembered to bring their materials.

 Who would like to share what you recorded in your asthma diary?

-- Help discover new things and why things happen when they do.
+- use examples from the children to show how record keeping is like doing experiments, which help discover new things and explain why things happen when they do.